Check the scenarios below if you have difficulty validating the Cisco Secure Client with Umbrella module after first installing it.

-The Umbrella Module for AnyConnect uses a VPN-like mechanism but it is not in a traditional VPN.
+The Cisco Secure Client for Umbrella module uses a VPN-like mechanism but it is not in a traditional VPN.
 This VPN-like mechanism is used to intercept DNS queries so that the module can process them (add metadata, encrypt and forward to Umbrella).
 The Android operating system’s user interface does not show this distinction, so it appears as if a VPN were running.

 Virtual Appliance in the Network

 If an Umbrella Virtual Appliance (VA) supporting HTTPS is configured in the network, the Umbrella module detects this and backs off.
 If a VA is not present, or is present but does not support HTTPS, then the Umbrella module remains active.